Americana Manhasset: Tenants and services

-The Americana Manhasset includes approximately 60 stores.
-Some of the retailers at the mall include Audemars Piguet, Bluemercury, Bottega Veneta, Brooks Brothers, Brunello Cucinelli, Burberry, Cartier, Celine, Chanel, Christian Louboutin, David Yurman, Dior, Ermenegildo Zegna, Fendi, Gucci, Hermès, Hugo Boss, Jimmy Choo, Kiton, Kith, Louis Vuitton, MaxMara, Saint Laurent, Salvatore Ferragamo, Todd Snyder, Tesla, Versace, Van Cleef & Arpels, Valentino, and Vilebrequin, amongst others.
+As of 2026, the Americana Manhasset includes approximately 60 retail brands.
+Some of the retailers include Bluemercury, Bottega Veneta, Brooks Brothers, Brunello Cucinelli, Burberry, Cartier, Chanel, David Yurman, Dior, Ermenegildo Zegna, Fendi, Gucci, Hermès, Hugo Boss, Jimmy Choo, Kiton, Kith, Louis Vuitton, MaxMara, Saint Laurent, Salvatore Ferragamo, Todd Snyder, Tesla, Versace, Van Cleef & Arpels, Valentino, and Vilebrequin, among others.

-A large number of the retail tenants at the mall are luxury brands, and the mall offers complimentary personal shoppers and a concierge.
+A large number of the retail tenants are luxury brands, and the center offers complimentary personal shoppers and a concierge.

-Furthermore, as of 2023, the mall also contains multiple restaurants, and some stores – such as Hirshleifers and Ralph Lauren – also feature in-store dining options of their own.
+As of 2023, the center also contains two restaurants, and some stores – including Hirshleifers and Ralph Lauren – feature in-store dining options of their own.

 Transportation

-The Americana Manhasset is served by the following bus routes – all of which are operated by Nassau Inter-County Express (NICE):
+Americana Manhasset is served by the following bus routes – all of which are operated by Nassau Inter-County Express (NICE):